mathiasvr/bluejay/README.md

 - Bidirectional DShot: RPM telemetry
 - Selectable PWM frequency: 24, 48 and 96 kHz
 - PWM dithering: 11-bit effective throttle resolution
+- Power configuration: Startup power and RPM protection
+- Numerous optimizations and bug fixes

-See the project [changelog](CHANGELOG.md) for a detailed list of changes.
+See the project [changelog](CHANGELOG.md) for a list of changes.

 ## Flashing ESCs
-Bluejay firmware can be flashed to BLHeli_S compatible ESCs and configured using [Bluejay Configurator](https://github.com/mathiasvr/blheli-configurator/releases) (a fork of BLHeli Configurator).
+Bluejay firmware can be flashed to BLHeli_S compatible ESCs and configured using [Bluejay Configurator](https://github.com/mathiasvr/bluejay-configurator/releases) (a fork of BLHeli Configurator).

 ### Release binaries